 Employment Outlook and Salary Info

-Private architectural and engineering firms accounted for nearly half of the 5,900 positions for marine engineers and naval architects in 2010, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Shipbuilders and government agencies accounted for almost a third.
-The median annual wage for marine engineers and naval architects was $88,100 in May 2012, and the industry was projected to grow by 17% from 2010-2020, which is about as fast as the average for all occupations.
+In 2015 there were 7,600 positions for marine engineers and naval architects, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The median annual wage for marine engineers and naval architects was $93,110 in May 2015, and the industry was projected to grow by 9% from 2014-2024, which is faster than the average for all occupations.

 Continuing Education Information